Have you thought about adding a digital course to your business?

 The short answer is yes, of course you can!
 There are many options out there that allow you to create an online course website.
 But if you’re like me and like having full control of your website, you want to have control over a big piece of the revenue of your business, too, by not having your digital course live elsewhere.

 Another thing to keep in mind is that when your digital course lives somewhere besides your website, it can be hard for your customers to find it.
-Sure, you can include a landing page on your website, but the entire user experience of purchase and logging in to work through the course is a lot easier if they can go to the same domain name to find it, instead of having to bookmark or remember one that’s a long URL with another company’s domain in it (i.e. yourdomain.kajabi.com or youdomain.thinkific.com).
+Sure, you can include a landing page or a login button on your website, but the entire user experience of purchase and logging in to work through the course is a lot easier if they can go to the same domain name to find it, instead of having to bookmark or remember one that’s a long URL with another company’s domain in it (i.e. yourdomain.kajabi.com or youdomain.thinkific.com).

 Using Learning Management Systems